-The [RESS] shall be at any state of charge, which allows the normal operation of the power train as recommended by the manufacturer.
+The [RESS] shall be at any state of charge MOSOC, which allows the normal operation of the power train as recommended by the manufacturer.

-All ancillary subsystems shall be in the active driving possible mode and if the [RESS] is designed to be charged by external power supply, another test shall be made with the mode representing the charging state.
-The [RESS] to be tested shall be temperature stabilized so that its external case temperature reaches minimum [23 C] and then the [RESS] shall be subjected to a short circuit condition with a total external resistance of less than 0.1 ohm at minimum [23C].
+The [RESS] to be tested shall be temperature stabilized at maximum operating temperature alternatively 55 °C (UN 38.3) so that its external case temperature reaches minimum [23 °C] and then the [RESS] shall be subjected to a short circuit condition with a total external resistance of less than 0.1 ohm at minimum [23 °C].
 The test equipment shall not limit the short circuit current during the test.
-This value shall be agreed between the manufacturer and the technical service.
-This short circuit condition is continued for at least one hour after the [RESS] external case temperature has returned to minimum [23° C] unless the operation of protection function to interrupt the short circuit current is confirmed.
+This short circuit condition is continued for at least one hour after the [RESS] external case temperature has returned to initial temperature minimum [23 °C] unless the operation of protection function to interrupt the short circuit current is confirmed.
+Perform one SC, unless inhibited by the RESS.

 The [RESS] shall be observed for a further [six hours] for the test to be concluded.